risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-streaming-performance.md

 ## Overview

-Every streaming job (i.e. materialized view) consists of multiple fragments, forming a DAG, and each fragment consists of multiple parallel actors, while every actor contains one or more streaming operators connected together.
-RisingWave Dashboard visualizes the actor/fragment topology of running jobs in the Actor/Fragment panel.
+Each streaming job, for example, a materialized view, is composed of multiple fragments that form a Directed Acyclic Graph (DAG).
+Each fragment consists of multiple parallel actors, and each actor is comprised of one or more streaming operators interconnected.
+The RisingWave Dashboard provides a visualization of the actor/fragment topology for active jobs in the Actor/Fragment panel.

-Sometimes a streaming actor or fragments could become the bottleneck of the whole streaming job.
-This topic helps you to identify the bottleneck and solve the issue.
+Occasionally, a streaming actor or fragment can become a bottleneck within the overall streaming job.
+This guide aims to assist you in identifying the bottleneck and providing solutions to address this issue.

 ## Find out the back-pressured fragments